 In most cases the screening examination test results is available within 14 days.
 How screening examination test results is conveyed depends on how the screening is performed:

 - If the screening is performed by a general practitioner, women may receive the screening test result by contacting the general practitioner's office.
 However, your general practitioner may also have ordered, that the test result is sent to you by Digital Post (if not signed up for Digital Post, postal mail is used).
-Therefore, it is always advisable that you confer with your general practitioner how you prefer to receive the screening result at time of examination.
+Therefore, it is always advisable that you confer with your general practitioner on how you prefer to receive the screening result at time of examination.

-- If the screening is performed using a self-sampling kit at home the test result will be sent by Digital Post (if not signed up for Digital Post, postal mail is used).
+- If the screening is performed using a self-sampling kit at home, the test result will be sent by Digital Post (if not signed up for Digital Post, postal mail is used).
 If consented to, your general practitioner will receive a copy of the test result.
-If your test shows signs of HPV you will be recommended to book an ordinary screening appointment performed by your general practitioner.
+If your test shows signs of HPV you will be recommended to schedule an ordinary screening appointment performed by your general practitioner.

 The test results will be presented as normal, abnormal or inadequate.